New York City

 average salary for accounting professionals in New York State (Source: O*NET)

-of Lubin's bachelor's degree graduates from the Class of 2020 are employed, continuing their education, or pursuing service (Source: Pace University Career Services)
+of Lubin's class of 2022 bachelor's graduates are employed or continuing their education or service (Source: Pace University Career Services)

-best colleges for accounting and finance in New York (Source: Niche.com)
+best colleges for accounting and finance in New York in 2023 (Source: Niche.com)